New U.S. tax rules chill 'inversion' deal-making; shares dive

 AbbVie officials had no immediate comment.

-Other U.S.-listed issues under pressure from the Treasury actions included Abbott Laboratories (ABT.N), down 2.1 percent; Covidien COV.N, down 2.5 percent, and Medtronic (MDT.N), down 2.9 percent.
+Other U.S.-listed issues under pressure from the Treasury actions included Abbott Laboratories, down 2.1 percent; Covidien, down 2.5 percent, and Medtronic, down 2.9 percent.

 (Additional reporting by Dan Burns and Alison Frankel in New York, Ben Hirschler in London, Lisa Baertlein in Los Angeles, Solarina Ho in Toronto, Jason Lange and Emily Stephenson in Washington; Editing by Leslie Adler and Dan Grebler)